MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-security-config-mgt.md

 ## General troubleshooting

-If you weren't able to identify the onboarded device in AAD or MEM, and did not receive an error during the enrollment, checking the registry key `Computer\\HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Microsoft\\SenseCM\\EnrollmentStatus` can provide additional troubleshooting information.
+If you weren't able to identify the onboarded device in Azure AD or in the Intune admin center, and did not receive an error during the enrollment, checking the registry key `Computer\\HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Microsoft\\SenseCM\\EnrollmentStatus` can provide additional troubleshooting information.

 :::image type="content" source="images/enrollment-status.png" alt-text="The page displaying the enrollment status" lightbox="images/enrollment-status.png":::